Varchala/Hackerrank/README.md

 *3.)Hour glass* : Print the largest sum among all the hourglasses in the array. link-https://www.hackerrank.com/challenges/java-2d-array/problem

 *4.)Maps STL in cpp* : You are appointed as the assistant to a teacher in a school and she is correcting the answer sheets of the students.Each student can have multiple answer sheets.So the teacher has queries to be addresed by you. link- https://www.hackerrank.com/challenges/cpp-maps/problem

+*5.)Deque-STL* : Given a set of arrays of size and an integer , you have to find the maximum integer for each and every contiguous subarray of size for each of the given arrays. link-https://www.hackerrank.com/challenges/deque-stl/problem